KengLiChia/elasticsearch-cheatsheet/chapter2.md

 {
   "query": {
     "match": {
-      "field": {
-        "query": enter the field name
-      }
+        "enter category": Enter the category value e.g. ENTERTAINMENT }
     },
     "aggs": {
       "aggs-name": {
         "significant_text": {
-            "field": enter the name of field you searching for }
+            "field": Enter the name of field you searching for e.g. headline }
         }
     }
 }
 ```
+The above would search for headlines that are under category.

 ### Increase Precision
 ```